superflows-dev/superflows-docs/docs/navigation.md

 ```

-For passing parameters to individual components, include the following javascript code.
-Individual components can then fetch their parameters from the associative array routeMap.
+For passing parameters to individual supermod, include the following javascript code.
+Individual supermod can then fetch their parameters from the associative array routeMap.

 ```html
   <script>